The Killian Curse: Series one

 The first series was initially screened in New Zealand on 21 July 2006 on TV2.

+Note: all episode names are unofficial.

-The Beginning/Possessor/Warlock
+Beginning/Possessor/Warlock

 David – A janitor attempts to warn the class about Killian's curse, but David, as usual, leaves the classroom early.
-They heard a scream and when the whole class found David, his soul was taken, starting the curse.
-The appearance of the number 21 was when it was found written above the classroom door.
+They hear a scream, and when the whole class find David, his soul has been taken, starting the curse.
+The appearance of the number 21 is when it is found written above the classroom door.

-Celia – She was being followed by a demon who was attempting to possess her, in turn taking her soul.
-She defeated it by trapping it within the body of her pet cockroach then crushing it.
-The number 21 appeared when Mr. Timmins wrote the number on the blackboard after Celia answered a maths question he asked.
+Celia – She is being followed by a demon who is attempting to possess her, in turn taking her soul.
+She defeats it by trapping it within the body of her pet cockroach, then crushing it.
+Mr. Timmins writes the number 21 on the blackboard after Celia answers a maths question he asked.

-Johnny – He was taken to hospital when his bike crashed which he was chased by an ambulance who turns out to be a warlock who wants his fat.
-The warlock was killed when Johnny stabbed him with a fat injecting needle and the warlock blows up.
-The appearance of the number 21 when Johnny rode past a letter box with the number written on it.
+Johnny – He is taken to hospital when his bike crashed while he was chased by an ambulance, who turns out to be a warlock who wants his fat.
+The warlock is killed when Johnny stabs him with a fat-injecting needle and the warlock blows up.
+Earlier, Johnny rode past a letter box with the number 21 written on it.

 Water/Phone/Werewolf

-Elizabeth – A kraken hid in the school's pipe system, so she followed it to the old swimming pool.
-She unplugged the drain in an attempt to defeat it but she was taken.
-She was eventually returned.
+Elizabeth – A kraken hides in the school's pipe system, so she follows it to the old swimming pool.
+She unplugs the drain in an attempt to defeat it, but she is taken.
 The number "21" was found written on a cubicle door.

-Lucy – She had a poltergeist in her phone.
-It tried to "download" her to get her soul.
-The phone was sending Lucy's soul to Karen's phone.
-Lucy beat her curse by putting Karen's phone in the microwave.
-The number 21 appeared when the brochure advertising the mobile phone said "JUST TEXT 21".
+Lucy – She has a poltergeist in her phone, which tries to "download" her soul to Karen's phone.
+Lucy beats her curse by putting Karen's phone in the microwave.
+The brochure advertising the mobile phone says "JUST TEXT 21".

-Owen – His curse was a werewolf whom he tries to defeat by locking it out but a teacher pushes him outside and the wolf claimed his soul but he eventually returned.
+Owen – His curse is a werewolf whom he tries to defeat by locking it out, but a teacher leaves him outside to be taken.
 The number 21 appeared as read on the calendar in the teacher's office.
-This Episode features Jed Brophy as the Werewolf.
+This episode features Jed Brophy as the werewolf.